GEM Conference 2018

 Tuesday 4 September – Thursday 6 September 2018, Nottingham

-To celebrate GEM’s 70th anniversary this year’s conference will be exploring how the landscape of heritage education has evolved over time with a look to what lies ahead for the sector.
+To celebrate GEM’s 70th anniversary the 2018 conference explored how the landscape of heritage education had evolved over time with a look to what laid ahead for the sector.

-We’re pleased to confirm the following keynote speakers:
+We were pleased to be joined by the following keynote speakers:

 • Beccy Speight, chief executive, Woodland Trust